rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 ```

 Your event handlers will have to interact with the Minetest API.
 You should keep
-the amount of calculations to a minimum, as you won't be able to test this area
+the number of calculations to a minimum, as you won't be able to test this area
 very easily.

 ```lua